 OPEB and Pension activity are reflected in deferred inflows and outflows and long-term assets and liabilities, and these balances represent the Corporation's portion of the liabilities as determined by annual actuarial valuations.
 These balances fluctuate from year to year based on these valuations.
-Current liabilities increased due to additional grant funding received, but not earned, in fiscal year 2022 which was deemed refundable at year-end.
-The Corporation recorded right-to-use assets and related lease liabilities during the year.
+Increases in current assets primarily relate to a higher cash position at year-end based on results of operations.
+Current liabilities increased due to additional grant funding of approximately \$67,200 received, but not earned, in fiscal year 2022 which was deemed refundable at year-end.
+The Corporation recorded right-to-use assets and related liabilities during the year.
 All other assets and liabilities remained basically consistent with the prior period.